yingding/realtime-api-workshop/01-getting-started-function-calling/README.md

 ```

 ##### Option 2: Using pip
-1. Install dependencies from the root folder of the repository:
+1. Install dependencies from the root folder of the repository: (Skip this step if you have done azd up from the root folder)
    ```bash
    # From the root folder of the repository
    pip install -r requirements.txt